fluentlabs-xyz/tech-book/src/fluentbase/index.md

 Developers can use this framework to create shared applications (smart contracts), dedicated applications, system precompile contracts, or custom STFs.

-## Don't Use in Production
+> WARNING: Don't use in production!
+>

-Fluentbase is still in experimental development and is a work in progress.
+> *Fluentbase is currently under experimental development and remains a work in progress.*
-The bindings, methods,
+> *The bindings, methods,
-and naming conventions within the codebase are not standardized and are subject to significant changes.
+> and naming conventions within the codebase are not yet standardized and may undergo significant changes.*
-Additionally, the codebase has not been audited or fully tested, potentially leading to vulnerabilities or crashes.
+> *Furthermore, the codebase has not been audited or thoroughly tested,
+> which could result in vulnerabilities or crashes.*

 ## Modules